Photograhper: John W. P. Philips

-A 2020-21 Mercury Theatre Creative, Madeleine is also currently an Associate Director at RADA on the NYU Shakespeare course and directs for the INK Festival of New Writing in East Anglia.
-She is recipient of a 2022 Arts Council DYCP Award and has been selected for The BFI and Creative England's 'Creative Enterprise: Foundations for Film and TV', (2022/3) as well as being invited to join the competitive Screen Skills UK Cohort (2023/4) She has enjoyed a long placement on Amazon Prime series THE DEVIL'S HOUR (season 2) doing splinter and second units shoots.
+A Mercury Theatre Creative, Madeleine is also currently an Associate Director at RADA on the NYU Shakespeare course and directs for the INK Festival of New Writing in East Anglia.
+She is recipient of a 2022 Arts Council DYCP Award and was selected for The BFI and Creative England's 'Creative Enterprise: Foundations for Film and TV', (2022/3) as well as being invited to join the competitive Screen Skills UK Cohort (2023/4) She enjoyed a long placement on Amazon Prime series THE DEVIL'S HOUR (season 2) doing splinter and second unit.

 After graduating from Drama School Madeleine appeared in, among others, Frederic Raphael's 'After the War' and four episodes of 'The Nighmare Years' with Sam Waterston before becoming a staff director at The Royal National Theatre.